mrkp/8-a-side/DATABASE_SETUP.md

 1. Go to http://localhost:3000
 2. You should see all 8 teams listed
+3. Click "View Tournament Overview →" to see all teams and players
-3. Click on any team to view their roster
+4. Click on any team to view and manage their roster
-4. Try ranking some players (A, B, or C)
+5. Try ranking some players (A, B, or C)
-5. Try proposing a trade to another team
+6. Try proposing a trade to another team

 ## Teams and Initial Rosters